aujourdui/omikuji/README.md

 # Omikuji

-It is an application today's luck.
+It is an application to check today's luck.

 大吉 = a very happy day